 The essence of tent camping 101 is like making a short-term home in the outdoors.
 A successful packing of essential tent camping gears makes the journey way smoother.
 That’s why you should know what to bring and how to find out.

 Conversely, if you are taking it as a long-term investment within budget, you can go for instant tents.
 Make sure to choose the best instant tents for camping.
-These tents can be installed within a few time, which anyone can do.
+These tents can be installed within a few times, which anyone can do.
 In either way, make sure to select the right size, and it has to be waterproof as well.

 Sleeping Bags and Pads

-It is mandatory to bring good sleeping bags and pads when you are doing tent camping for the first time.
+It is mandatory to bring good sleeping bags and pads when you are doing a tent camping for the first time.
 Usually, sleeping bag comes in different styles like rectangular, semi-rectangular, or mummy bag.
 It uses several insulating materials like goose down and synthetic.

 Among both, goose down is a bit expensive yet lightweight and synthetic is less costly but heavier.
 Mummy bags can hold heat perfectly, best for winter.
-Moreover, sleeping pads help to keep you warmer, and it provides cushion on your back, shoulder, hips on an uneven surface.
+Moreover, sleeping pads help to keep you warmer, and it provides a cushion on your back, shoulder, hips on an uneven surface.

 Tent Camping Mattress

-If you are heading for tent camping, you must take a mattress along with you.
+If you are heading for a tent camping, you must take a mattress along with you.
 The mattress selection depends on your comfort level.
 You should bring air mattresses or Thermarest for tent camping.
 We would suggest you take a thick king-sized air mattress for better sleep.